Shenn299/HEIGVD-AMT-Gamification/README.md

 We tried to be as systematic as possible.

 We have scenarios tests too, that use several endpoints.

-For example, firtly, we create an application, we authenticate it and we get the authentication token.
+For example, firstly, we create an application, we authenticate it and we get the authentication token.

 Then, we create a new badge and a new rule that give the badge created to the user if this rule is activated on this application.